kevinsudut/wallet-system/README.md

 ```
 make
 ```
-The backend system will running on http://localhost:8000
+The wallet system will running on http://localhost:8000

 ## List Available API
 1. Register new user (http://localhost:8000/create_user)